xaynetwork/tokenizers/tokenizers/README.md

 ## Features

 - **progressbar**: The progress bar visualization is enabled by default.
-It might be disabled if compilation for certain targets is not supported by the [termios](https://crates.io/crates/termios) dependency of the [indicatif](https://crates.io/crates/indicatif) progress bar.
+It might be disabled if compilation for certain targets is not supported or to save some binary space.
+- **trainer**: The word model trainers are enabled by default.
+They might be disabled if compilation for certain targets is not supported or to save some binary space.